AleksWorkdesk/Croppa/README.md

 1. **Launch Croppa** - Open the application
 2. **Upload Video** - Drag and drop a video file or click to browse
-3. **Configure Settings** (optional) - Adjust silence detection parameters in the settings panel
+3. **Configure Settings** (optional) - Adjust silence detection parameters in the settings panel, but defaults usually work fine
-4. **Process** - Click "Start Processing" and wait for the AI to analyze your video
+4. **Process** - Click "Start Processing" and wait for Croppa to crop your video
 5. **Download** - Save your trimmed video and optional metadata/project files

 ### Settings Panel